Digital-Tech-KKHS/game-design-team/documents/Game Design Document.md

 I will address the social implication by ensuring that the language used in the game is not inappropriate for a social setting.
 The language used will also not offend people and their beliefs.
 Values and other viewpoints of the world will also not be attacked and I will ensure that this addressed correctly by having a variety of people from different backgrounds to play my game and survey them if they find the language anything else offensive such as art or visuals.

 ## Intellectual Property
-I will address the intellectual property implication by ensuring that the work I submit is my own, or if it is other people's work, I will make sure the work is not copyrighted.
-If I fail to meet this implication, the work could be classed as plagiarised
+I will address the intellectual property implication by ensuring that the work I submit is my own, or if it is other people's work, I will make sure the work is not copyrighted and the original work is credited in the documentation.
+If I fail to meet this implication, the work could be classed as plagiarised.

 ## Cultural
-I will address the cultural property implication
+I will address the cultural property implication by ensuring that my game does not contain intentionally provocative content to certain cultures or minorities that may take offense to the game that I created.
+This can be anything from racist remarks, references to groups that cause harm to people and culturally insensitive humour.
+Failing this could result in offending people or a group of people that find the game insensitive.